 Make an apple crisp for one by microwaving the apples while you cook a tiny batch of crumble topping in a fry pan on the stove.
 It's easy with this recipe and it cooks in 2 minutes!

-On the bright side, leftover crumble topping led me to develop this, and I am quite proud of my recipe for apple crisp for one.
 I don't think a recipe can be easier than this.
 If you can chop an apple and microwave it, and in the meantime, cook some crumble topping on the stove for 2 minutes, then you can make this.

 The apples are warm and comforting, and the crumble topping is crisp and sweet.
 It's everything an apple crisp should be, without having to commit to a whole pan.
 I think we could all use a little apple crisp in our lives, at a moment's notice.
 Treat yourself.
 If you need more dessert for one inspiration, try this chocolate cake in a mug, baked in a mug in the microwave.

 Apple crisp for one